-A core framework that use both a physical and visual connection between all the parts of each area and also between the areas themselves.
+A core framework that uses both a physical and visual connection between all the parts of each area and also between the areas themselves.
 An ad-hoc ‘infrastructure’ that is unique and specific for its shape but generic and common for its meaning.

-Temporary as strategic way of actively re-thinking the city with a dynamic functional planning that makes each area unique but replicable at the same time.
+Temporary as a strategic way of actively re-thinking the city with dynamic functional planning that makes each area unique but replicable at the same time.

 Temporary as convertible functions and spaces but not as ephemeral architectural devices.